wanyann/wanyann.github.io/content/en/pages/docs/velvet-ui.md

 In the default layout, modes are switched using the `&mo` behavior, but you can switch modes using any other behavior that activates layers.
 If you don't want to keep the scroll mode button pressed, you can use the `&tog 5` behavior to activate the mode, then a single tap will activate layer 5 along with the scroll mode, and a second tap will deactivate layer 5 and the scroll mode.

-You can also make a hybrid custom behavior that when held will turn on the layer with the `&mo` behavior, and when tapped will toggle it with the `&tog` behavior.
+You can also make a hybrid <a href="https://journey.ergohaven.xyz/en-gb/pages/docs/keymap-editor/#custom-behaviors" target="_blank">custom behavior</a> that when held will turn on the layer with the `&mo` behavior, and when tapped will toggle it with the `&tog` behavior.

 ![image](/images/velvet-ui/mode-behavior.png)

-## Tracball configuration
+## Trackball configuration

 All trackball modes can be customized in the `config/velvet_v3_ui.keymap` file, this can be done quickly and conveniently in the GitHub interface by clicking **Edit this file**.